AlphaGenes/AlphaPeel/docs/source/usage.rst

     Peeling output options:
       -no_dosage            Flag to suppress the dosage files.
-      -no_params            Flag to suppress writing the model parameter files.
+      -no_param             Flag to suppress writing the model parameter files.
       -seg_prob             Flag to enable writing out the segregation probabilities.
       -phased_geno_prob     Flag to enable writing out the phased genotype probabilities.
       -geno_prob            Flag to enable writing out the genotype probabilities.